Montana Income Tax Calculator

 taxable income = gross income - standard deduction

-state income tax = taxable income x flat rate / 100
+state income tax = sum of (income in each bracket x bracket rate / 100)

 effective rate = state income tax / gross income x 100